By Rozina Ahmed

 However, historically, women have always been disadvantaged and exploited in the name of customs and traditions associated with marriage that are practised for centuries in different communities and societies.
 In patriarchal societies, women have been oppressed, abused and exploited in the name of culture, norms and ‘honour’ of a family.

-Some people might consider these traditions normal but if we critically dissect and analyze them from social and psychological perspective, we come to the conclusion that these are some of the root causes of the rising incidents of domestic violence, depression among the women leading to suicide.
+Some people might consider these traditions normal but if we critically dissect and analyze them from a social and psychological perspective, we come to the conclusion that these are some of the root causes of the rising incidents of domestic violence, depression among women leading to suicide.

 For instance in Wakhi tradition, ‘kanao khak’ (a farewell sermon or advice) to the bride is given when she is about to leave her parents’ house.
-This is very emotional moment for the bride as well as for the parents.
+This is a very emotional moment for the bride as well as for the parents.
 I have been witnessing this ritual since my childhood.
 She is reminded how to be an ‘obedient’ and ‘pious’ wife and how to leave her desires, feelings and habits behind and honour the wishes and orders of her husband and in-laws.

 The advice is delivered by the bride’s father or any other male elder from or on behalf of the family and clan.
 The bride is sanctified that from now onwards her husband’s home is her last and only place.
 She should be contented with whatever problems she might be facing in her in-laws’ family and try to resolve them on her own and never share with her parents or any other.
 “Your life and death is attached to your new house.
 So do whatever your in-laws say.”